Our brains develop throughout our lives, but the biggest changes occur in the toddler years and adolescence.

 Our guests discuss developmental milestones that children reach during certain periods of their lives in the newest episode of Health Matters with Doylestown Health.

-Hosts Ashley Heidler, Pediatric Outreach manager with Doylestown Health, and Joe Johnson, CB South High School junior, lead the discussion.
+Hosts Ashley Heidler, Pediatric Outreach manager with Doylestown Health, and Joe Johnson, CB South High School student, led the discussion.

 As children age there are a number of changes that occur.
 Our guests touch on the development of language, cognitive skills, social skills and problem solving.
 Imagination and emotions are noted as another key component of childhood development.

 The episode covers how to deal with concerns about development and resources that are available to parents.
 Dr. McIntyre talks about signs of autism and other developmental disabilities.
 Both guests recommend parents maintain a balance between concern about development and an understanding that each child is an individual and children develop at different rates.